 Although the prescribed burn is primarily for the purpose of stimulating native regeneration, it is recognised that there will be wider benefits in reducing fuels in a locality close to houses and schools.
 The burn is also considered a test case study for the Bushfire Management Area Planning process and for DEWNR strategic fuel reduction program.

-Please note that the burn may produce smoke over your home for short periods.
+Please note that the burns may produce smoke over your home for short periods.
 To reduce the impacts of smoke, it is recommended that you remove washing from the line and ensure all doors and windows remain closed.
 Any person who has a medical condition that may be aggravated by smoke is advised to take adequate precautions to ensure their well being.